dwyl/ateam-proposal/README.md

 ### Mentoring

-+ Ensure each developer has ***written*** (*personal*) ***goals*** and that they take steps towards reaching them with every project.
++ Ensure each developer has ***written*** (*personal*) ***goals*** and that they take steps towards reaching them with every project
-+ Always bring students into client conversations to learn how to interact with clients, what to expect and how to respond.
++ Always bring students into client conversations to learn how to interact with clients, what to expect and how to respond
 + Aim for people to work on projects that they want to work on and fit with their personal goals
 + Help direct developers' learning when advice is needed/requested
-+ Regular individual catch-ups to *understand* how they feel, concerns/potential improvements and celebrate achievements.
++ Regular individual catch-ups to *understand* how people feel, concerns/potential improvements and celebrate achievements
 + Implement a ***continuous feedback loop***
-+ Technical mentorship through code reviews.
++ Technical mentorship through code reviews

-**Others:**
+## Others
 + Maintain F&C's existing and future relationships with employers (those who take on F&C students as permanent employees)
 + Find employment for students who don’t want to be freelancers
 + Develop and run a corporate training offering